RBrynsvold/Capstone/replication_instructions.md

    _For advanced users, there is the option to download and model the full 28k-book corpus.
 See notes at the bottom._

-5. Set the run parameters for both scripts by tunneling in to the EC2 with a jupyter notebook
+5. Optional: Set custom run parameters for one or both scripts by tunneling in to the EC2 with a jupyter notebook

     Your rambo vm should be set up such that you can easily tunnel in with a jupyter notebook, run from a browser on your computer.
 Steps: